 What's a prepaid SIM card?

-When in doubt, before purchasing a prepaid SIM card, it's best to check with the carrier you plan to purchase the SIM card from to ensure its compatibility with your refurbished device.
+When in doubt, it's best to check with the carrier you plan to purchase the SIM card from to ensure its compatibility with your refurbished device.